Stephen100Mwangi/Mental-health-Bot-DEKUTHACK/README.md

 Besides having a listening ear, patients ought to be empathised with not just sympathising with them.
 A user will be able to reeive information about any neccessary medical resources - Hospitals, articles, therapists where they can further get the supporrt needed.

 ### Mood tracking ###
-Based on user input, users will receive a message informing them about their mood and
+Based on user input, users will receive a message informing them about their mood and valuable insights into their emotional well-being.